LoyalGuardsman/yt-pipeline/README.md

 Streamlit - Provides an interactive dashboard to explore top videos and categories

-The pipeline fetches live data from the Youtube API, processes it with Python scripts managed by Airflow, stores it in PostgreSQL, and presents it via a dockerized Streamlit dashboard.
+The pipeline fetches live data from the Youtube API, processes it with Python scripts managed by Airflow, streams it via Kafka, stores it in PostgreSQL, and presents it via a dockerized Streamlit dashboard.